rouroulike/clash/Configuration.md

   #   - '*.lan'
   #   - localhost.ptlogin2.qq.com

+  # Supports UDP, TCP, DoT, DoH.
+You can specify the port to connect to.
+  # All DNS questions are sent directly to the nameserver, without proxies
-  # Clash will answer the DNS question with the first result
+  # involved.
+Clash answers the DNS question with the first result gathered.
   nameserver:
     - 114.114.114.114 # default value
     - 8.8.8.8 # default value